ranton256/classifying_concord/classifying_condord.md

 1. Emerson, R.W.
 (1841). *Essays: First Series*.
 James Munroe and Company.
 Retrieved from Project Gutenberg: https://www.gutenberg.org/ebooks/16643

+2. Gross, R. A. (2021). [*The transcendentalists and their world*](https://us.macmillan.com/books/9780374279325/thetranscendentalistsandtheirworld/).
+Farrar, Straus and Giroux.

-2. Thoreau, H.D.
+3. Thoreau, H.D.
 (1854). *Walden, and On The Duty Of Civil Disobedience*.
 Ticknor and Fields.
 Retrieved from Project Gutenberg: https://www.gutenberg.org/ebooks/205

-3. Richardson, R.D.
+4. Richardson, R.D.
 (1995). *Emerson: The Mind on Fire*.
 University of California Press.

-4. Walls, L.D.
+5. Walls, L.D.
 (2017). *Henry David Thoreau: A Life*.
 University of Chicago Press.

-5. Buell, L. (2003). *Emerson*.
+6. Buell, L. (2003). *Emerson*.
 Harvard University Press.

 ### Machine Learning and NLP References